 3) Responding to people when you hear fixed mindset language

 4) Changing fixed or ambiguous statements into growth mindset statements

-5) Appreciating that we all have both fixed and growth mindsets about different abilities/traits/skills.
-Hence there is always scope for improvement too.
+5) Appreciating that we all carry both fixed and growth mindsets about different abilities / traits & skills.

 6) Modelling the way for others through scripting a personal story about how having a growth mindset helped you accomplish something challenging

 A few key parameters:

 0.5day - 1 days